electracoin-ECA/electra-socialpay/README.md

 - Tweet The Following to Pay
     - !pay @theirScreenName Amount

-    There are a few bugs with twitter such as socket time outs if you connect multiple times too quickly.
-Will need further improvements, but currently works.

 Discord:
 - Direct Message This to Set Address:
     - !address YourAddress